Environment Variables

 Observability

-You can configure Pocket ID to emit metrics and/or traces.
-This is done using OpenTelemetry.
-For metrics, Prometheus is also supported.
+You can configure Pocket ID to emit metrics and traces.

 Variable | Default Value | Description |